tapio/weep/Readme.md

 A number of third-party libraries are included in the repository and built as a part of the build process (see "third-party" subfolder).
 In addition, you need SDL 2.0.2+ and OpenGL drivers installed.

-The core repository only includes some debug assets, so you probably also want to have "weep-media" repository (cloned as a sub folder next to this readme).
+The core repository only includes some debug assets, so you probably also want to have `weep-media` repository (cloned as a sub folder next to this readme).

 ## Building

 	mkdir build
 	cd build
 	cmake ..
-	make
+	cmake --build .

 ## Running

 Run "weep" from the build directory.
 You can give the scene to load as a command line argument or select it from the dev tools.
+See the Readme in `weep-media` repository for some example scenes.

 ## Acknowledgements